akaihola/django-template-unwind/README.rst

 Only use the tool for enhancing the page markup while examining the HTML source code.

-In rendered template, all invocations of
+In rendered templates, all invocations of
 ``{% block %}``, ``{% endblock %}`` and ``{{ block.super }}``
 are annotated with the name of the block and the current template.